redecentralize/alternative-internet/README.md

 * [SwellRT](http://swellrt.org) is a Real-time text editor and collaboration API for HTML/JavaScript and Android.
 It is the only open source **decentralized-federated** framework to build collaborative applications.

-* [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source software suite ever developed.
+* [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source enterprise software suite.
 WikiSuite is especially suited to knowledge-centric organizations and offers most (80%+) of the data and information management features all organizations need, such as OS and Network, Web and Intranet, Email and Calendar, Files and Sync, BPM and Analytics, Chat and Video Conference, and Commerce.
-Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Kolab, Syncthing, FusionPBX and FreeSWITCH, Piwik, Elasticsearch and Kibana, Kaltura, Xibo and Kimchi (KVM).
+Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Cyrus IMAP, Syncthing, FusionPBX (FreeSWITCH), Elasticsearch, Xibo and Kimchi (KVM).

 ## General